 It is very important to have your fabric tight in a hoop or frame.
 If you use a hoop, a plastic hoop with an interlocking lip will be best to hold your fabric.
 You will be putting pressure on the top of the fabric as you “stitch”.
 Some excellent choices are:

 The fabric needs to be tightly woven so that your loops will stay.
 A fabric that would work well is Trigger Cloth.
 This is a tightly woven fabric used for Brazilian embroidery.
 It is 65% polyester and 35% cotton.
-It comes in white (BE110) and ivory (BE111) and is sold by the inch off the bolt, 60” wide.
+It comes in white and cream and is sold by the inch off the bolt, 60” wide.
 If you have a fabric you want to use but you are afraid the loops will pull out you can use a fusible woven interfacing on the back.

 One great thing about punchneedle is the ability to use a variety of threads.
 While many people use six-strand embroidery floss, you can go on to use hand-dyed floss, pearl cotton, wools, silks, even metallic threads.
 Any thread or fiber that will go through the punchneedle can be used.
 Even 2mm ribbon can be used!